CartoDB/carto-vl/docs/guides/03-Styling your visualization using Expressions.md

 # Styling your visualization using Expressions

 CARTO VL styling is based on the concept of visualizations.
 A visualization is a set of styling properties and variables with assigned expressions.
-Visualizations allow you to control from the color of the features to the available properties on interactivity events.
+Visualizations allow you to control everything from the color of features to the available properties on interactivity events.

 ## Styling properties
 Visualizations have a fixed set of styling properties like `color` or `width`.
 In contrast with cascading languages like CSS and CSS-derived languages, CARTO VL styling properties cannot be redefined based on selectors.
 Instead, CARTO VL expressions like `ramp` are used to select the expected values based on some input (the selector).